LVPlayground/playground/javascript/features/economy/README.md

 available parking lot depending on the house's position.

+## API: calculateHouseFeaturePrice(position, feature)
+Calculates the price for adding the `feature` to a house at the given `position`.
+The returned price will be a value between $185,000 and $125,000,000, plus the variable part of the price.

 ## API: calculateHouseVehiclePrice(position, modelId)
 Calculates the price for placing a vehicle with `modelId` at the `position` near someone's house.
 A variance will be applied to the price as well.

 The returned price will be a value between $100,000 and $1,500,000.